-Distances are calculated on the basis of a straight-line measurement between the child's home address and St Mary's Catholic Primary School, Harborne.
-The Local Authority uses a computerised system, which measures all distances in metres.
-Ordnance Survey supplies the co-ordinates that are used to plot a child's home address and the address of the school.
+Distances are calculated on the basis of a straight-line measurement between the child's home address and the front door of the school.
+The Local Authority uses a computerised system, which

 In a very small number of cases, where the school is oversubscribed, it may not be possible to decide between the applications of those pupils who are the final qualifiers for a place when applying the published admission criteria.